- Last Updated Date:

 The decision to travel is your responsibility.
 You are also responsible for your personal safety abroad.
 The purpose of this Travel Advice is to provide up-to-date information to enable you to make well-informed decisions.

-Demonstrations may occur.
-Regional developments and socio-economic conditions are usually the main causes of concern.
-They can lead to significant disruptions to traffic and public transportation.
+Demonstrations may occur as a response to regional developments and socio-economic conditions.
+They can lead to significant disruptions to traffic and public transportation and may turn violent.
 Avoid all demonstrations and large gatherings, follow the advice of local authorities and monitor local media.

 The crime rate is low and violence is rare, including against foreigners.
 Robbery and auto theft can occur.
-To reduce the likelihood of becoming a victim, do not show signs of affluence and ensure that personal belongings, passports and other travel documents are secure at all times.
+To reduce the likelihood of becoming a victim, do not show signs of affluence and ensure that your personal belongings and passports and other travel documents are secure at all times.
 Do not travel alone after dark.

 Lock car doors and keep windows closed.
 Do not leave vehicles unattended.
-Inspect both the exterior and interior of your vehicle upon return to detect any attached devices or suspicious packages nearby.
+Inspect both the exterior and interior of your vehicle upon return to detect any attached device or suspicious package.

 Treat mail and packages from unfamiliar sources with suspicion.
-Contact the sponsor or the police if you suspect anything unusual.
+Contact your visa sponsor or the police if you suspect anything unusual.

 Exercise caution when driving in rural areas, especially after dark, because of roaming animals, insufficient lighting and speeding drivers.

-In the event of an accident, do not move the vehicle until the police have made an official report.
-In the Governorate of Muscat, however, drivers involved in an accident are now required to move their vehicles to the side of the road to reduce congestion.
-Traffic regulations specify that anyone deemed responsible for a motor vehicle accident may be held in jail for 48 hours.
-Consult the Royal Oman Police website for more information on traffic rules.
+In the event of an accident, wait until the police have made an official report before moving your vehicle, except in the Governorate of Muscat, where drivers involved in an accident must move their vehicles to the side of the road to reduce congestion.
+Anyone deemed responsible for a motor vehicle accident may be detained for 48 hours.
+Consult the Royal Oman Police for more information on traffic rules.

-Off-road driving can be hazardous and should only be undertaken in a convoy of four-wheel-drive vehicles with an experienced guide.
-Leave a travel itinerary with a relative or friend.
-Be well prepared and equipped with gasoline, water, food, and a cellular phone if you are considering driving in the desert areas of Wahiba and Rub’ Al Khali.
+Off-road driving can be hazardous.
+Undertake off-road driving in a convoy of four-wheel-drive vehicles and with an experienced guide only.
+Leave a travel itinerary with a family member or friend.
+Be well prepared and equipped with gasoline, water, food and a cellular phone if you are considering driving in the desert areas of Wahiba and Rub’ Al Khali.

 Exercise caution when using taxis.